harbour/core/harbour-RC1/contrib/rddads/doc/en/readme.txt

  *      See ACE.HLP under ADSLOCAL.CFG, or the Advantage Error Guide for
  *      error 7005.

+ *      SPEED AND PERFORMANCE ISSUES

+ *      If you have sluggish browsers, one issue could be the scrollbar.
+ *      If it's fast with the scrollbar disabled, the browse/scrolling logic
+ *      may not be as optimized as it could be.
+Scrollbars should always use
+ *      ADSGetRelKeyPos() and ADSSetRelKeyPos() instead of key counting functions.

+ *      If filtered data seems slower than expected, check these things:
+ *      First, optimization is not on by default, so at the top of the app
+ *      call

+ *         set(_SET_OPTIMIZE, .t.)

+ *      or its command equivalent.
+RDDADS will use an AOF whenever
+ *      dbSetFilter is called *if it can*.

+ *      Second, make sure the filter is one ADS can understand.
+UDFs are out,
+ *      as are references to public or private variables.
+It's also best to
+ *      remove field aliases from the string.
+ADS cannot reference aliases for other
+ *      related tables, so they're superfluous.
+ *      You can call

+ *         ?
+AdsIsExprValid( cFilter )

+ *      to check.
+If this returns False, neither the Local Server nor the
+ *      Remote Server can process it, so optimization will never occur (but
+ *      the Harbour RDD will process the filtering locally by eval'ing the
+ *      codeblock and testing each record).
+The only way to speed it up is to
+ *      fix the filter so ADS understands it.

+ *      You can also use dbOrderInfo(DBOI_OPTLEVEL) to see if the current
+ *      filter is optimized or not.
+COMIX users can use:
+ *
+ *            func rlOptLevel()
+ *            return dbOrderInfo(DBOI_OPTLEVEL)

+ *      This returns the Clipper/COMIX values (not ADS-defined values) because
+ *      this is an RDD call, not just a wrapper to the ADS call, which uses different numbers).

  *  $COMPLIANCE$
  *      Every attempt has been made to make the rdd compliant with the
  *      standard dbfcdx rdd at the .PRG level.